dotnet/designs/accepted/2020/asnreader/asnreader.md

 /// <summary>
 ///   A writer for BER-, CER-, and DER-encoded ASN.1 data.
 /// </summary>
-public sealed partial class AsnWriter : IDisposable
+public sealed partial class AsnWriter
 {
     /// <summary>
     ///   Create a new <see cref="AsnWriter"/> with a given set of encoding rules.